5 Ways To Hack Your Thanksgiving (Plus Bulletproof Pumpkin Pie!)

 2) Carry activated charcoal

 This hack is the old standby.
 If you’re going to eat or drink something that’s not too Bulletproof, toss back a few capsules of activated charcoal with it.
-The charcoal will bind to toxins in the food and prevent them from damaging your gut or giving you brain fog.
+The charcoal can help with gas and bind to toxins.

 3) Really give thanks